renvmorales/SMS-spam-classifier/README.md

 A word cloud, and a monthly counts bar plot whether messages is spam or not will be also provided with some other descritive statistics at the terminal output.

-2- Run a 10-fold cross-validation using one of the following scripts:
+2- Run a 10-fold cross-validation using one of the following commands:
 ```bash
         python3 naiveBayes.py  # evaluate a naïve Bayes